-- Any expenses incurred during a period in which you or your dependents are not eligible for benefits under the Plan. - Any expenses incurred by a dependent who does not meet the Plan's definition of dependent. - Services or supplies that are not medically necessary or that exceed the usual and customary charge. - Personal items received while confined to a hospital. - Services or supplies while you are not under a doctor's care, or you are under the care of a person who does not meet the Plan's definition of doctor or physician. - Services or supplies that are not recommended or approved by your doctor. - Services for conditions other than ones specifically identified as being covered under the Plan. - Any and all dental services. - Any vision services not listed in the Schedule of Benefits page 5, including orthoptic therapy. - Any expenses relating to appetite control, food addictions, eating disorders, weight reduction or obesity except for documented cases of bulimia or anorexia that meet standard diagnostic criteria as determined by the Fund Office and the Plan's medical consultants. - Nutritional counseling, except diabetes education. - Colonoscopy and flexible sigmoidoscopy. - Gastric stapling or gastroplasty or any other surgeries related to weight reduction or obesity. - Hair removal or hair implants. - Home health aid. - Infertility expenses beyond the Plan's specific maximum, medical expenses related to the services of a surrogate mother, harvesting of eggs or semen from a donor other than you or your covered spouse, storage of eggs or semen for you, your spouse or a donor and any similar treatments.
+- Any expenses incurred during a period in which you or your dependents are not eligible for benefits under the Plan. - Any expenses incurred by a dependent who does not meet the Plan's definition of dependent. - Services or supplies that are not medically necessary or that exceed the usual and customary charge. - Personal items received while confined to a hospital. - Services or supplies while you are not under a doctor's care, or you are under the care of a person who does not meet the Plan's definition of doctor or physician. - Services or supplies that are not recommended or approved by your doctor. - Services for conditions other than ones specifically identified as being covered under the Plan. - Any and all dental services. - All vision services such as eye exams, lenses, contact lenses & frames. - All vision therapy, such as orthopic therapy. - Any expenses relating to appetite control, food addictions, eating disorders, weight reduction or obesity except for documented cases of bulimia or anorexia that meet standard diagnostic criteria as determined by the Fund Office and the Plan's medical consultants. - Nutritional counseling, except diabetes education. - Colonoscopy and flexible sigmoidoscopy. - Gastric stapling or gastroplasty or any other surgeries related to weight reduction or obesity. - Hair removal or hair implants. - Home health aid. - Infertility expenses beyond the Plan's specific maximum, medical expenses related to the services of a surrogate mother, harvesting of eggs or semen from a donor other than you or your covered spouse, storage of eggs or semen for you, your spouse or a donor and any similar treatments.